A practical guide to your Freshdesk customer portal setup

 -

-Logo and Favicon: Don't overlook this step.
-Adding your company logo and the little icon for the browser tab makes the whole experience feel more trustworthy and familiar.
+Logo and favicon: Don't overlook this step.
+Adding your company logo and the icon for the browser tab makes the whole experience feel professional and familiar.

 This is also where you can decide who gets access.
-You can open it up to everyone or let customers sign in with their Google or Facebook accounts to make things a little quicker for them.
+You can open it up to everyone or let customers sign in with their Google or Facebook accounts to make the login process seamless for them.

 Managing portal sections and content